Cuddalore district: History

 Cuddalore district is prone to natural calamities having experienced landfalls of major cyclones formed in the Bay of Bengal region.
 Apart from the cyclones, 2004 Tsunami caused massive damages to life and property in Cuddalore and its adjacent Nagapattinam district.
 Cyclone Thane, which made landfall here, caused major loss to life and property.

 Tsunami waves that followed the 2004 Indian Ocean earthquake near Sumatra hit the eastern coast of India on 26 December 2004 at 08:32 am, resulting in 572 casualties.
 Several fishing hamlets disappeared, while Silver Beach and the historically important Cuddalore Port were devastated.
 Fort St. David survived without damage.
 In 2012, Cyclone Thane caused widespread damage to crops and buildings.

 Cuddalore district was among those most severely affected by the 2015 South India floods.
 Six of the district's 13 blocks suffered extensive damage during the floods in November.
 The resumption of heavy rainfall from 1 December once again inundated the Cuddalore municipality and the district, displacing tens of thousands of people.
 Rains continued through 9 December.
 Despite the state government and individuals sending rescue teams and tonnes of relief materials to the district, thousands of those affected continued to lack basic supplies due to inadequate distribution efforts; this resulted in several relief lorries being stopped and looted by survivors.
 Large swaths of Cuddalore city and the district remained inundated as of 10 December, with thousands of residents marooned by floodwaters and over 60,000 ha of farmland inundated; over 30,000 people had been evacuated to relief camps.

 Geography

 The district has an area of 3,564 km^{2}.
 It is bounded on the north by Viluppuram District and Kallakurichi district, on the east by the Bay of Bengal, on the northeast by Puducherry district of the union territory Puducherry, on the south by Mayiladuthurai district, on the west by Perambalur District and by a small part with Thanjavur district.
-The district is drained by Gadilam and Ponnaiyar rivers in the north, Vellar and Kollidam River (Coleroon) in the south.
+The district is drained by Gadilam, Uppanar and Ponnaiyar rivers in the north, Vellar and Kollidam River (Coleroon) in the south.